Immigrants & Immigration

 Worried about doing this on your own?
 You may be able to get free legal help.

 The Violence Against Women Act (VAWA) is a U.S. federal law.
 Applying for VAWA Cancellation of Removal can help immigrants in removal proceedings.
-A judge can cancel their removal or deportation and gives them lawful permanent residence.
-You do not have to be a woman to apply for VAWA Cancellation.
+An immigration judge can cancel their removal or deportation and gives them lawful permanent residence.
+A person does not have to be a woman to apply for VAWA Cancellation.

-You can file for it if you fall in one of these categories:
+A person is eligible if they fall in one of these categories:

-- Abused spouses of U.S. citizens or lawful permanent residents,
+- Abused spouses of US citizens or lawful permanent residents (LPRs or green card holders),

-- Abused sons and daughters of U.S. citizens or lawful permanent residents,
+- Abused sons and daughters of US citizens or LPRs,

-- Abused parent of U.S. citizens or lawful permanent residents,
+- Abused parent of US citizens or LPRs,

-- Non-abused parents of abused children of U.S. citizens or lawful permanent residents, or
+- Non-abused parents of abused children of US citizens or LPRs, or

-- Abused intended spouses of U.S. citizens or lawful permanent residents.
+- Abused intended spouses of US citizens or LPRs.

-If you are eligible, then you need to prove that:
+If they are eligible, then they need to prove that:

-- You are being abused or suffering extreme cruelty,
+- They are being abused or suffering extreme cruelty,

-- You have been in the U.S. for 3 years,
+- They have been in the US for 3 years,

-- You would have extreme hardship (or your children or parents will) if you were to be deported, and
+- They would have extreme hardship (or your children or parents will) if you were to be deported, and

-- You have had good moral character for the last 3 years.
+- They have had good moral character for the last 3 years.

-You cannot get cancellation of removal if you are:
+They cannot get cancellation of removal if they are:

 - Inadmissible for criminal or security reasons,